Tyler Perry's Meet the Browns

 It would be totally predictable to say that this movie is predictable (the same thing has been said about nearly every single Tyler Perry movie).
 As Perry's movies go, Meet the Browns is actually less stilted and slightly more inventive, plot-wise.
 The characters don't speak in cliches as often as they have in the past, and the warmth feels genuine.

 Ultimately, it's a feel-good film, despite its flaws.
 Perhaps that's largely because the central character is played by Bassett, who manages -- for the most part, though not fully -- to transcend the cloying storyline.
 That said, even she can't save the bits that are played all-out for laughs, especially the funeral scenes at the church and cemetery, which just aren't all that funny.
 (Neither is Perry's Madea cameo.)
 Memorable moviemaking it isn't.
 But entertaining?
 If you like Perry's work, yes.

 Families can talk about...

-Families can talk about Brenda's struggles as a single mom.
+Families can talk about Brenda's struggles as a single mom in Tyler Perry's Meet the Browns.
 Do you think the movie portrays her realistically?
 Have any parts of the movie been "Hollywood-ized"?
 If so, which ones?

-Families can also discuss why Tyler Perry is so popular.
-Have you seen his other movies?
+What do you think makes Tyler Perry's movies so popular?
 What do they have in common?
 Who are they targeted at, and why do they appeal to that audience?
 Do you like him better as his character Madea or as a "regular" actor?
 Why?

 |Theatrical release date:||March 21, 2008|